All Guides About Start Here

 ✓ Hit volume from day one without getting flagged as a new sender

-The test is simple: after writing any copy block, ask "so what?" on behalf of the cold visitor.
-If you can answer "so what?" with something meaningful, you have benefit copy.
+The test is simple.
+After writing any copy block, ask "so what?" on behalf of the new visitor.
+If you can answer with something meaningful, you have benefit copy.
 If the answer is "that is just... a thing the product does," you have feature copy.
-Keep asking "so what?" until you reach the actual outcome the customer cares about.
+Keep asking "so what?" until you reach the actual result the customer cares about.

 Social Proof Without a Big Audience

-Cold traffic requires trust signals, but most solo founders launching their first micro SaaS do not have 500 reviews on G2 or a logo wall of Fortune 500 customers.
-The good news: cold visitors do not need massive proof.
+New visitors need trust signals.
+But most solo founders launching their first small subscription software business do not have 500 reviews or a list of big-brand customers.
+The good news: new visitors do not need massive proof.
 They need believable proof.

 💬